UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson01.rst

 You should have gotten a link to the instance for the class sent to you.

-Is eveyone "hooked up" to Canvas?
+Is everyone "hooked up" to Canvas?

+NOTE: I'm not a big Canvas fan: it's where to go to find assignemnts and get on teh Zoom, etc, but much of our interaction will be via programming tools, like gitHub, rather than Canvas.

 Class Structure
 ---------------